-- First, biodiversity media grants will strengthen the capacity of journalism networks and media organizations to report on biodiversity and conservation issues
+We started with Biodiversity Media Grants, aimed at strengthening journalism networks and media organizations to report on biodiversity and conservation issues.

-- Second, biodiversity story stipends, will support the production of stories that investigate new threats to biodiversity, as well as innovative, potentially-scalable conservation solutions.
+Then we issued grants through our Biodiversity Story Fund, which supported the production of stories that investigated new threats to biodiversity, as well as innovative, potentially-scalable conservation solutions.

 Our Biodiversity Fellowships enabled journalists to attend and report on major international conferences with a focus on biodiversity and conservation.

 The Biodiversity Media Initiative was originally supported from 2016-2018 in partnership with Arcadia — a charitable fund of Peter Baldwin and Lisbet Rausing.
 During that time it supported more than 150 journalists in the following 33 countries: Argentina; Bolivia; Brazil; Canada; China; Colombia; Cuba; Ecuador; Georgia; Ghana; Guinea-Bissau; Guyana; India; Indonesia; Kenya; Malaysia; Mexico; Myanmar; Nepal; New Zealand; Nigeria; Pakistan; Papua New Guinea; Peru; Russia; Solomon Islands; South Africa; Spain; Philippines; Uganda; United Kingdom; United States and Vietnam.